UltraEngine/Documentation/CPP/CreateStreamBuffer.md

 If the specified size is zero NULL will be returned.

+If the stream size is zero NULL will be returned.

 If the stream is closed NULL will be returned.

 ## Remarks